a1v0/a1v0.de/draft-articles/servicenow-clone-guide-2-laying-the-foundations.md

 This article lists activities you need to perform before you clone _anything_.
 Setting up individual clones is explained in [LINK TO ARTICLE].

 Some parts of this article will take longer or shorter, depending on how experienced you are and whether this is your instance's first-ever clone.
+You may find you can skip some sections, too.

+## Create a clone user in all target instances

+The clone runs "as" a user in the target instance.
+While you _can_ run a clone as yourself, it's usually better to create a dedicated clone user.

+You'll need a user with a username (e.g. `clone_user`), a password, and the `clone_admin` and `soap` roles.
+For simplicity's sake, it's best to retain the same username and password across all target instances.